seastan/lotr-lcg-set-generator/README.md

 **Deck Rules**

-OCTGN `.o8d` files are generated automatically for each scenario detected on `Quest` and `Nightmare` cards.
+OCTGN `.o8d` and DragnCards `.json` deck files are generated automatically for each scenario detected on `Quest` and `Nightmare` cards.
 By default, the deck includes all cards, which share both the set and encounter set from the "parent" `Quest` or `Nightmare` card (including encounter sets from `Additional Encounter Sets` column).
 All `Quest`, `Nightmare`, and `Campaign` cards are put into `Quest` section, all `Rules` cards are put into `Setup` section and all encounter cards are put into `Encounter` section.
 The filename of the deck is the same as `Adventure` value (`Quest` cards) or `Name` value (`Nightmare` cards) with all spaces replaced with `-`.
 Easy mode version is generated automatically if any card included in the deck has a different quantity for the normal and easy modes.

 To adjust the deck, you need to describe the rules in `Deck Rules` column (for a corresponding `Quest` or `Nightmare` card).
 The rules are separated by a line break.
 If you want to create several decks